wtoivo/RM2-ODL-quali-book/docs/04-Data_analysis.md

 # Data analysis

-This chapter has activities to support you with Thematic Analysis.We advise using Braun & Clarke (2006) to structure your data analysis.
+This chapter has activities to support you with Thematic Analysis.
+This chapter, alongside with Ashley's lectures, will talk you through the six steps required for TA; we advise using Braun & Clarke (2006) to structure your data analysis.
 This can be accessed through the library, using the following link: https://tinyurl.com/ybrsf5eg.
 There is also a good overview in Braun & Clarke (2013), which is on the reading list.

-## Overview of the phases of TA
+**Overview of the steps of TA**

+  1. Familiarisation with the data
+  2. Generating initial codes
+  3. Searching for themes
+  4. Reviewing themes
+  5. Defining and naming themes
+  6. Producing the report

 ## Coding (steps 1-2)